Tutorial on survival modeling with applications to omics data: Discussion

 \section{Discussion}

-Although survival analysis faces many modelling challenges, mainly due to censored outcomes, it represents a well-established methodology for finding risk factors associated with patients' survival.
+Although survival analysis faces many modeling challenges, mainly due to censored outcomes, it represents a well-established methodology for finding risk factors associated with patients' survival.
 The identification of omics biomarkers for survival prognosis may provide systematic means to guide patient management and personalized treatment and diagnostic strategies.
-In this tutorial, we provided a comprehensive workflow for survival analysis with omics and clinical data, with a specific focus on feature selection of survival-associated omics features and survival model validation.
+In this tutorial, we provided a comprehensive workflow for survival analysis with high-dimensional omics and standard clinical data, with a specific focus on feature selection of survival-associated omics features and survival model validation.
 We covered many penalized regressions and Bayesian models for feature selection and survival prediction, accounting for their specific assumptions and applications.
 Examples of real data and R scripts have been made available to illustrate the use of different methods, which should help researchers to choose and apply suitable methods for their survival analysis applications (\url{https://ocbe-uio.github.io/survomics/survomics.html}).
-We note that this review only considers methods for right-censored time-to-event data, i.e. where all individuals are assumed to be followed continuously from the start of the study, but where the follow-up period might end before the event (e.g. death) was observed.
+We note that this review only considers methods for right-censored time-to-event data, i.e., where all individuals are assumed to be followed continuously from the start of the study, but where the follow-up period might end before the event (e.g., death) was observed.
 Other types of censoring include interval censoring and left truncation, and appropriate statistical methods dealing with these censoring patterns should be chosen accordingly.

-Most of the current methods for survival analysis do not take into account the complex structures within and between multi-omics data, such as gene regulation and DNA-protein interactions.
+Most of the current methods for survival analysis do not explicitly take into account the complex structures within and between multi-omics data, such as gene regulation and DNA-protein interactions.
 Regulatory networks constructed either based on prior biological knowledge or using data-driven, yet biologically explainable approaches, may help establish useful methodologies for survival analysis that are more effective for deriving biological insights as well as enable improved clinical translation.
 However, to achieve a comprehensive and biologically meaningful integration of high-dimensional multi-omics data, there is a need for continued development of computational and statistical approaches that consider both technical and biological intricacies of the data and technologies, respectively \citep{Wissel2023}.
 This is currently a very active research field, and we expect to see many improved multi-omics methods for survival prediction in the future.